nayr31/OffGob/README.md

 1. Run `offgob.py` using Python 3 and choose the "Combine Notebook" option.
 2. You'll find the compiled notebook in the same folder as `offgob.py` with the name `[notebook name]-export.tgn`.

+#### Create an importable thing

+1. Run `offgob.py` using Python 3 and choose the "Omni-tool" option.
+2. Choose the "Convert markdown to tgn" option.
+3.

 ## Features (extended)

 Below is a list of features that are currently implemented in OffGob, or are planned.